openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 ```sh
 Add OpenCL user to video group
 ```
-   Ignore this suggestion and continue.
+   Ignore this suggestion and continue.<br>You can also find the most recent version of the driver, installation procedure and other information in the [https://github.com/intel/compute-runtime/](https://github.com/intel/compute-runtime/) repository.

 4. **Optional** Install header files to allow compiling a new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).

 ## <a name="additional-NCS-steps"></a>Steps for Intel® Neural Compute Stick 2